-As this was a non-profit agency with an active Board, I began by facilitating a team problem-solving workshop with them.
+As this was a non-profit agency with an active Board, I began by facilitating a team problem-solving workshop.
 In the end, the Board had a shared sense of the situation and a clear idea of what type of program they would be comfortable pursuing.
 I also observed team meetings and conducted interviews with staff members and community partners.

 The following agency-wide program was developed and implemented:

 The 5-person leadership team spent four months focused on collaboration.
 They created a unified theme under which the agency would operate, key objectives aligned to the theme, and operational targets for each department that would enhance the theme.
 They developed a measurement and feedback system which was used weekly to evaluate progress.

 Four key development competencies were established for every employee: setting goals, making decisions, planning, and time management.
 The Leadership University was created for various levels of staff based on their role requirements.

 The mentoring program was intended to create a connection between generational staff.
 It focused on what they could learn from and teach each other about the agency and their work.